ibmverse/verse-developer/tutorials/tutorials.md

 ---

 ## 3. Add Action for Mail Compose
-In this section, you will add a new application which consists of one extension to Verse.
-The extension will add an action button to the Mail Compose View.
-When the user clicks on this button, an external application will be opened in a separate window, and print out the details of the event data sent from Verse.
-In the next section, we will add a second extension into this application.
+In this section, you will add a new Application which consists of one Extension to Verse.
+The Extension will add an action button to the Mail Compose View.
+When the user clicks on this button, an external Application will be opened in a separate window, and print out the details of the event data sent from Verse.
+In the next section, we will add a second Extension into this Application.

 ### Edit applications.json
 1. Open `src/applications.json` in your text editor.

-2. Append the following object into the array in `applications.json`, and save the file. __Don't forget to add a comma `,` at the end of the preceding application before adding your own__.
+2. Append the following object into the array in `applications.json`, and save the file. __Don't forget to add a comma `,` at the end of the preceding Application before adding your own__.
   ```JavaScript
   {
     "app_id": "com.ibm.verse.actions.sample.mail",